anuksalgado/WebProject/Documentation/Anuk/readme.md

-Use Case descriptions document documents the use cases using use case descriptions for functional requirements provided by uhass.
+UCD directory contains documents pertaining to the use case descriptions DcoumentConverter contains documents pertaining to the document conversion feature EmailAuthentication contains documents pertaining to the authentication feature